flavors/django-graphql-jwt/docs/settings.rst

 JWT_CSRF_ROTATION
 ~~~~~~~~~~~~~~~~~

-  Rotate CSRF tokens each time a user is authenticated.
+  Rotate CSRF tokens each time a token or refresh token is issued.

   Default: ``False``